 Survivors include his wife, Sara Lindquist Bonnett; children and spouses, Jennifer and Rick Combs, Linda and Clem Edwards, and Steven and Krista Bonnett; and grandchildren, Bonnie, Emily, Taylor, and Nathan Edwards, Natasha Combs, and Darcy Bonnett.

 Special thanks to his devoted caregivers: Gyula, Monica, Tracy, Brian, and Michelle, along with the Emerald Coast Hospice staff.

-A memorial service will be held Wednesday, May 16, 2018, in the chapel at Midway Baptist Church, 5471 Gulf Breeze Parkway, Gulf Breeze, Florida.
-Interment will be at Berry Highland Memorial Gardens in Knoxville, Tennessee, at a later date.
+A memorial service was held on Wednesday, May 16, 2018, in the chapel at Midway Baptist Church, 5471 Gulf Breeze Parkway, Gulf Breeze, Florida.

 In lieu of flowers, the family requests that memorial contributions for the purpose of “Brain Research – Jacksonville” be sent to: Mayo Clinic, Department of Development, 4500 San Pablo Road, Jacksonville, Florida 32246.
 Checks should be made out to “Mayo Clinic” or for online giving, go to https://philanthropy.mayoclinic.org/donatemc

 Note that the gift is in memory of Robert Wayne Bonnett and include your return address.

 Love and prayers sent your way from Vermont

 Christine & Thomas